yannmu/SIS/README.md

 for LEGEND of course with either all, or with 4 options instead of 3 (e.g. "pos.py x <value2> x x" moves only source 2 to <value2>);
 expected time to finish is printed in the beginning;
-current positions are printed in console and saved in txt file every 10 sec;
+current positions are printed in console and saved in txt file every 5 sec;
-exit on 0 in case of success;
 send stop commands and exit on 1 in case of errors;
 note that units need to be initialised in order to be moved to certain positions

+- "stop.py" or "stop.py <unit no.>" --> stop of a possibly ongoing movement
+of either all units, or a certain unit;
+current positions are printed in console and saved in txt file every 10 sec;
+exit on 1 in case of errors

 - "get.py" --> current positions and status bits/bytes are saved in a txt file, most important ones are also printed in terminal